KevinRaney/Recipes/_recipes/Baked cheese and tomatoes.md

 1/8 tsp of Italian seasoning (1/4 condiment)
 ½ tsp balsamic vinegar (½ condiment)

+## Directions
-Preheat oven to 350.
-Bake cheese, cherry tomatoes and all seasonings for 30 minutes.
-Smash tomatoes with a fork.
-Stir in ricotta cheese.
+1. Preheat oven to 350.
+2. Bake cheese, cherry tomatoes and all seasonings for 30 minutes.
+3. Smash tomatoes with a fork.
+4. Stir in ricotta cheese.
 And your noodles.

 Serves one.
 1 lean, 3 greens, 1 ¾ condiments (no healthy fats needed)